kevbuchanan/tic-tac-toe-ai/README.md

 ## Extras

 The Round and View classes were constructed such that they can be used with other board games with the same basic turn style of play.
-The 'extras' directory includes an an additional board game that can be played through the board_game.rb file.
+The 'extras' directory includes an additional board game that can be played through the board_game.rb file.
 This game uses the same Round object and inherits from the basic View object that was also used in tic tac toe.